X

 | Metformin | Inhibits magnesium absorption | Moderate with long-term therapy |

-A further important point for patients on citalopram or escitalopram: both SSRIs prolong the QT interval.
-Magnesium deficiency does the same.
-Anyone with both — an SSRI and magnesium deficiency — has an elevated cardiac rhythm risk that can be reduced by magnesium supplementation.
-Keep a complete medication list and regularly check all combinations.
+Another important point for patients on citalopram or escitalopram: both SSRIs prolong the QT interval.
+A magnesium deficiency does the same.
+Anyone who has both at the same time – an SSRI and a magnesium deficiency – has an increased heart rhythm risk that can be reduced by magnesium replacement.
+Keep a complete medication list and check all combinations regularly.

-Supplement shelves carry magnesium products under very different names: citrate, glycinate, oxide, malate, taurate.
-The differences are pharmacologically relevant — not just marketing language.
-The compound determines how much elemental magnesium per tablet is present, and — more importantly — how much the body can actually absorb.
+On the shelf there are magnesium products with very different names: citrate, glycinate, oxide, malate, taurate.
+The difference is pharmacologically relevant – not just marketing language.
+The compound determines how much elemental magnesium is contained per tablet and – even more importantly – how much of it the body can actually absorb.

-Magnesium oxide contains the highest proportion of elemental magnesium per gram of substance — at 60% — which is why it is so common in inexpensive mass-market products.
-The problem: bioavailability is only approximately 4%.
-This means that of 500 mg of magnesium oxide shown on the label, only approximately 20 mg actually reaches the body.
-By comparison, magnesium citrate with 16% elemental content but far better bioavailability delivers several times more usable magnesium per tablet.
-Magnesium oxide is also strongly laxative, because the poorly absorbed magnesium binds water in the intestine.
+Magnesium oxide, at 60%, contains the highest proportion of elemental magnesium per gram of substance – which is why it is so widespread in cheap mass products.
+The problem: the bioavailability is only about 4%.
+That means that of 500 mg of magnesium oxide on the pack, about 20 mg actually reaches the body.
+By comparison: magnesium citrate, with a 16% content but considerably better bioavailability, delivers many times the usable magnesium for the same number of tablets.
+Magnesium oxide is also strongly laxative, because the poorly absorbed magnesium binds water in the gut.

 |---|---|---|---|